Department of Art

 Adjunct Associate Professor

-Jaroslav T. Folda, James Gadson, Frances Huemer, Richard W. Kinnaird, Arthur Marks, Jerry Noe, Marvin Saltzman.
+Jaroslav T. Folda, James Gadson, Frances Huemer, Juan Logan, Arthur Marks, Jerry Noe, Marvin Saltzman.

 The department welcomes undergraduates to take its introductory courses as electives.
 Introductory studio art courses without prerequisites (ARTS 101, foundations courses, and Tier I courses) and introductory, 100-level courses in art history do not assume previous work in high school.
 Some students with sufficient high school experience may be eligible for placement at the 200 level of studio media classes.
 Nonmajors seeking placement in these upper-level studio or art history classes should see the appropriate department advisor, or in the case of studio art courses, students may seek permission directly from the instructor.
 For placement in studio classes, students should be prepared to show evidence of proficiency in the prerequisite by a portfolio review.
 Note, however, that studio art majors cannot use this permission of the instructor as a waiver of foundation course requirements.
 For official waiver of foundation courses, students must submit work for a formal portfolio review.
 (See also a more specific discussion of advanced placement under the studio art program description.)